 about the teacher

 Christine Norvell is a classical Christian educator, a voracious reader, a wife, and mother of three boys.
-With a Masters in Humanities from Faulkner University's Great Books program, she has taught high school English in public, classical, and homeschool worlds for eighteen years, most recently for Regent Preparatory for the last eleven.
+With a Masters in Humanities from Faulkner University's Great Books program, she has taught high school English in public, classical, and homeschool worlds for twenty years.

-As a classical education parent for 18 years and a classical literature teacher for 12, Christine has created and taught Language Arts curriculum for 8th through 12th grades.
-She currently homeschools their youngest son.
+Christine has created and taught Language Arts curriculum for 8th through 12th grades and currently homeschools their youngest son.
 She is the author of Till We Have Faces: A Reading Companion (2020) and writes regularly at her teaching blog thylyre.com.